joshua-gould/aicspylibczi/README.md

 ## Usage

-For example usage, see the [`Example_Usage.ipynb`](Example_Usage.ipynb).
-To try out the notebook you need to launch `jupyter notebook` and then open the `Example_usage.ipynb` This shows how to work with a standard CZI file and a Mosaic CZI file.
+The first example show how to work with a standard CZI file (Single or Multe-Scene).
+The second example shows how to work with a Mosaic CZI file.

-#### Read in a czi and select a portion of the image to display
+#### Example 1:  Read in a czi and select a portion of the image to display
 ```python
 import pylibczi
 import pathlib